7 Feng Shui Tips to Protect Yourself

 #3.
 Feng Shui Tips to Protect Yourself: Chi Lin

 The mythical creature with the head of a dragon, a horse’s body, and the carp fish’s scales.
-In some texts, it is also known as the Dragon Horse of the Chinese Unicorn.
+In some texts, they use the names of the Dragon Horse of the Chinese Unicorn.

 The chi lin is a strong protection against evil spirits and brings prosperity only when placed correctly.
 In the home, Chi Lin reigns supreme as the house’s spiritual guardian.
 Hence, do not confine its powers to the rooms.
-Instead, it has to be placed near the main entrance or in the family room.
+Instead, place it near the main entrance or in the family room.

 You can usually find Chi Lin with a pearl either under its claw or in its jaws, place them away from the front door, or face the house to signify bringing in wealth from the outside.
 The Dragon pearl symbolizes an abundance of opportunities and power.